Rush Limbaugh here in the cutting edge of societal evolution.

 Stabler was always a renegade, a maverick.

-Now that all of a sudden, guess what?
+Now, all of a sudden, guess what?

 Stabler had CTE.

-The lesions on the brain that explain suicidal behavior, a la junior sayo.
+This is what is resulting from concussions, the lesions on the brain that explain suicidal behavior a la junior sayow.

-And the latest to be added to this is OJ Simpson.
+And the latest to be added to this is O.J.
+Simpson.

-OJ Simpson had CTE.
+O.J.
+Simpson head CTE.

-So the anti-concussion forces, anti-NFL are gearing up here in Super Bowl week to take advantage of the attention of the game to get their political point of view about football out there.
+So the anti-concussion forces, anti-NFL, are gearing up here in Super Bowl Week to take advantage of the attention of the game to get their political point of view about football out there.

-Kenny Stabler and OJ Simpson, and there happens to be a special that started last night, not special, it's it's a 10-episode series on the FX Network, American crime story, the OJ Simpson story or whatever, based on a book written about O.J.
-Simpson and the murder, the murders of Nicole Brown Simpson or Ron Goldman, uh, based on Jeffrey Tubin's book.
+It's a 10-episode series on the FX Network, American Crime Story, the O.J.
+Simpson story or whatever, based on a book written about O.J.
+Simpson and the murder, the murders of Nicole Brown Simpson and Ron Goldman, based on Jeffrey Toobin's book, that premiered last night on FX.

 And now we're finding out, hey, maybe it wasn't OJ's fault.

-OJ was sick.
+O.J. was sick.

-OJ Simpson had C they're speculating that he might have had CTE.
+They're speculating that he might have had CTE.

 They've announced that Stabler did.